vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *navātmanā tato devi tarpayed dhātudevatā ḥ * //102//

-*ānandabhairavaṁ caiva vauṣa ḍ antena tarpayet* /
+*ānandabhairavaṁ caiva vauṣaḍantena tarpayet* /

 Amṛteśī, “the Mistress of the Nectar,” is a goddess who pours *amṛta* on the world, thus helping and stimulating it.
 The Navātmamantra is usually given as *HSKṣMLVRYŪ Ṃ * .
 It is an important mantra of the Trika.